sourcegraph/careers/job-descriptions/fullstack-engineer.md

 * Experience building and testing end-to-end applications (e.g. unit testing, integration and e2e testing).
 * Good knowledge of Git in particular and other version control systems in general.
 * Experience building single page applications or progressive web apps and Web APIs.
-* Understanding of core web technologies (HTTP, HTML, CSS, Javascript)
+* Understanding of core web technologies (HTTP, HTML, CSS, JavaScript)
 * Strong experience with at least one web framework such as React, Angular, Vue.js, Polymer or Closure.
 * Strong experience in at least one server side language such as Java, Python, PHP, Ruby.
 * Experience in SQL, Postgres or other transactional, relational databases.
 Able to model and design schemas.